uv-cpp/s3client/README.markdown

 `~/.mc/config.json` files configured after installing the the [minio client](https://min.io/docs/minio/linux/reference/minio-mc.html).

-The script `minio_setup.sh` downloads configures and runs a minio server instance inside a contatiner using *podman*.
+The script `minio_podman_setup.sh` downloads configures and runs a minio server instance inside a contatiner using *podman*.

 Run the script after building all the applications and making sure that